jacol/java-docker-template/README.md

 # java-docker-template
-Java (Maven) 'hello-world' ready to launch on docker.
+Java (Maven) 'hello-world' ready to launch on docker, please read the instructions on Wiki.